mbarbin/bopkit/README.md

 Vuillemin[^1]:

 > Write a simulator for a hardware description language of your choice; use it
-> to execute on a micro-processor of your design a binary code that will drive
+> to execute on a microprocessor of your design a binary code that will drive
 > the display of a digital calendar.

-Ocan Sankur and Mathieu Barbin teamed up to complete the project, implementing a HDL based on a subset of the language 2Z[^2] used in the course notes, and designing a micro-processor called visa.
+Ocan Sankur and Mathieu Barbin teamed up to complete the project, implementing a HDL based on a subset of the language 2Z[^2] used in the course notes, and designing a microprocessor called visa.

 After the assignment was completed, Bopkit grew into a fun tool box for experimenting and playing around with various aspects of language implementation